JBGruber/rollama/paper/paper.md

 ping_ollama()
 ```

+# Main functions
 The core of the package are two functions: `query()` and `chat()`.
 The difference is that `chat()` saves the history of the conversation with an Ollama model, while `query()` treats every question as a new conversation.

 # Learning material

-We provide tutorials for the package at [jbgruber.github.io/rollama](https://jbgruber.github.io/rollama/) and an inital overview is available as a YouTube video[^4].
+We provide tutorials for the package at [jbgruber.github.io/rollama](https://jbgruber.github.io/rollama/) and an initial overview is available as a YouTube video[^4].

 [^4]: <https://youtu.be/N-k3RZqiSZY>